What is assessment?

 You are therefore constantly making judgements and you should also be aware of the impact that your comments and grades can have on your learners’ confidence when you make a decision and provide feedback.
 Comments which specifically focus on the activity or work produced, rather than the individual, will be more helpful and motivating to your learners.

 End-point assessment (EPA) is the term used in apprenticeship programmes.
 The end-point assessor is independent from the person who has trained the apprentice, and only assesses them at the end of their programme.
 There are end-point assessment qualifications available for those who carry out EPA.
+Just contact your local college or training organisation to find out if they offer them.

-You should be qualified and experienced in the subject you wish to assess.
-You might also need to have an assessment qualification if the subject requires you to, and/or if you would like to become a qualified assessor.
-You can take an online module if you wish.
+You might also need to have an assessment qualification if the subject requires you to.
+You can take an online module if you wish for your development.

 Scroll to the end of this page for resources regarding assessment.

-A report from Jisc 'The future of assessment: five principles, five targets for 2025' can be downloaded here
+A report from Jisc 'The future of assessment: five principles, five targets for 2025' can be downloaded here.

 Assessment types relate to the purpose of assessment i.e. the reason assessment is carried out.
 Types include:

-• initial (at the beginning and often referred to as assessment for learning)
+initial (at the beginning and often referred to as assessment for learning)

-• formative (ongoing to check progress)
+formative (ongoing to check progress)

-• summative (at the end to confirm achievement, often referred to assessment of learning, or end-point assessment for apprenticeship programmes)
+summative (at the end to confirm achievement, often referred to assessment of learning, or end-point assessment for apprenticeship programmes)

-• holistic (assessing several aspects of a programme or qualification at the same time).
+holistic (assessing several aspects of a programme or qualification at the same time).

 Assessment methods are how the assessment types will be used i.e. the activities which are used to assess learning and to make a decision as to progress and achievement.
 For example: questions; discussions; observations; tests and assignments.

 All assessment methods should be suited to the level and ability of your learners.
 A level 1 learner might struggle to write a journal; a level 2 learner may not be mature enough to accept peer feedback; a level 3 learner may feel a puzzle is too easy, and so on.
-You can find out more about levels here.

 Scroll to the end of this page for resources regarding assessment.